What are Preferential Payments?

 Reclaimed funds that were previously preferential payments are then added to the liquidator’s pool of money to be evenly distributed among creditors at the end of the liquidation process, in the manner required by law.

 To be considered a preferential payment, the creditor must ultimately have received more from the transactions than they would have received had they returned the money paid by the company.
 If this is not the case, then it is likely that no advantage or preferential treatment occurred.

 The Corporations Act 2001 (Cth) contains defences for those alleged to have received preferential payments, including:

 The creditor gave valuable consideration for the payment.

-The creditor received the payment in good faith, and
+The creditor received the payment in good faith.

-The creditor had no reason to suspect the insolvency of the company
+The creditor had no reason to suspect that the company that issued the payment was insolvent.